kgryte/pranav-qs-blog/README.md

 1. non-unit strides in the last dimension (see Figure TODO (c)).
 2. negative strides for any dimension.
 LAPACK requires that the stride of the leading dimension be positive.
-3. multi-dimensional arrays having an arbitrary number of dimensions.
+3. multi-dimensional arrays having more than two dimensions.

-Support for non-unit strides in the last dimension ensures support for O(1) creation of non-contiguous views (also known as "slices") of linear memory, without requiring explicit data movement.
-For example, consider the following code snippet which creates such views in stdlib.
+Support for non-unit strides in the last dimension ensures support for O(1) creation of non-contiguous views of linear memory without requiring explicit data movement.
+This views are often called "slices".
+As an example, consider the following code snippet which creates such views using APIs provided by stdlib.

 ```javascript
 import linspace from '@stdlib/array-linspace'